-If the signature dates are more than 90 days apart:
+If the signature dates are more than 90 days apart, staff must:

-- pend the case; - send Form H1052-IME to notify the recipient or the recipient's AR and the IME provider of the delay in processing; and - request a new Form H1263-A or Form H1263-B.
+- pend the case; - send Form H1052-IME, Notice of Delay in Decision for Incurred Medical Expenses, to notify the recipient or the recipient's AR and the IME provider of the delay in processing; and - request a new Form H1263-A or Form H1263-B.

-Request a new Form H1263-A or Form H1263-B and send Form H1052-IME if Form H1263-A or Form H1263-B is received without any of the following:
+Staff must request a new Form H1263-A or Form H1263-B and send Form H1052-IME if Form H1263-A or Form H1263-B is received without any of the following:

-- signature of the recipient or the recipient's AR; - a description of authority to act for the recipient listed in Section II of Page 2; or - signature of the recipient's attending practitioner.
+- signature of the recipient, or the recipient's AR; - a description of authority to act for the recipient listed in Section II of Page 2; or - signature of the recipient's attending practitioner.